Harold Ramirez Player Props: Rays vs. White Sox

-Harold Ramirez -- hitting .421 with three doubles, a triple, two home runs, four walks and seven RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the Chicago White Sox, with Dylan Cease on the mound, on April 27 at 7:10 PM ET.
+On Friday, Harold Ramirez (on the back of going 0-for-3) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Astros.
+In his most recent game he had a hitless performance (0-for-3) against the Astros.

 Harold Ramirez Game Info & Props vs. the White Sox